-Note
+Note:

 - o All Permit fees are due at the time of Permit issuance. - o Permit fees may be paid by cash or check. - o Permits that have no activity for more than 6 months may be canceled. - Once the Building Permit is issued, Electrical, Mechanical and Plumbing permits can then be obtained (as applicable). - 5.
-Plumbing, Mechanical and Electrical Permits may be required depending on the nature of the project.
+Plumbing, Mechanical and Electrical Permits are required for this project.
 These permits can be obtained after the Building Permit has been issued. - All items to be installed shall be listed on the appropriate Permit forms. - Items not listed shall be added to the appropriate Permits or additional Permits secured before the Final Inspection.